Logo

 Geoffrey Rush has won what is known as the Triple Crown of Acting, meaning an Academy Award, Tony Award and Emmy Award, which represent film, theatre and television respectively.

-Geoffrey Rush received his Oscar for his performance in Shine in 1996.
+Geoffrey Rush received his Oscar for his performance in Shine.

 Geoffrey Rush has received three other nominations for his roles in Shakespeare in Love, Quills, and The King's Speech.